WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 10-12, 2024 TSUUT'INA NATION, ALBERTA

 Most teams are really local teams.
 However, there are a couple of teams that do recruit from outside of the area.
 Both the Wainwright Bisons and the St. Paul Canadiens recruit from outside the area.

-Dawson Creek Jr. Canucks
+Dawson Creek Kodiaks

 Fairview Flyers